Friday, December 8, 2023, 11:30 AM – 1:30 PM PT (2:30 PM – 4:30 PM ET)

 Target Audience

-This activity is intended for hematologists, medical oncologists and other healthcare providers involved in the treatment of diffuse large B-cell lymphoma.
+This activity is intended for hematologists, medical oncologists, hematology-oncology fellows and other healthcare providers involved in the treatment of diffuse large B-cell lymphoma (DLBCL).

 Learning Objectives

-• Apply available clinical research findings in the formation of evidence-based therapeutic approaches for the treatment of patients with newly diagnosed and relapsed/refractory (R/R) diffuse large B-cell lymphoma (DLBCL).
+• Apply available clinical research findings in the formation of evidence-based therapeutic approaches for patients with newly diagnosed and relapsed/refractory (R/R) DLBCL.

-• Assess recently presented Phase III clinical trial data documenting the benefit of various CAR T-cell platforms as second-line therapy for patients with R/R DLBCL, and consider the ramifications of these findings for routine clinical decision-making.
+• Assess recently presented Phase III trial data documenting the benefit of various chimeric antigen receptor T-cell platforms as second-line therapy for patients with R/R DLBCL, and consider the ramifications of these findings for routine clinical decision-making.

-• Evaluate the mechanism of action of and available clinical trial findings with bispecific antibodies targeting CD20 x CD3 in patients with DLBCL and consider the potential future clinical role of these agents.
+• Evaluate the mechanisms of action of and available clinical trial findings with bispecific antibodies targeting CD20 x CD3 in patients with DLBCL, and consider the current clinical role of these agents.

 • Compare and contrast the side effects associated with available and emerging therapeutic strategies for patients with DLBCL, and formulate supportive care strategies to minimize and manage these toxicities.

-• Recall ongoing clinical research studies evaluating novel agents and strategies for patients with DLBCL, and counsel appropriate individuals regarding the potential benefits of trial participation.
+• Recall ongoing clinical research evaluating novel agents and strategies for DLBCL, and appropriately counsel patients regarding the potential benefits of trial participation.

 CME Credit Form